jameshughes89/cs2XX-ComputerArchitecture/site/topics/output/seven-segment-displays.rst

         * ``123 / 1 = 123``, ``123 % 10 = 3``, therefore the 1s place is ``3``

-* With this, the idea is to take each 8 bit number, obtain each place's digit's pattern and left shift where necessary
+* With this, the idea is to take each 8 bit number, obtain each place's digit's pattern, and left shift where necessary
 * This is best explained with an example
 * Consider the number 123 --- each digits pattern is as follows